-Sometimes, we just want to hit you with some much-needed knowledge for the cannabis industry.
-Our Delta-8 products are a hit - but what's the high of each product really like?
-From vaping to smoking, edibles to tinctures - there are quite a variety of ways to enjoy the plant.
-In this guide, we're going to break down the high you might expect based on whether your the product contains Delta-8 or Delta-9 and how each of these products are consumed.
-Let's dig into the differences!
+Sometimes, we just want to hit you with some much-needed knowledge about the cannabis industry.
+Our Delta-8 products are a hit, but what’s the high of each product really like?
+From vaping to smoking, edibles to tinctures, there are quite a variety of different types of highs.
+In this guide, we’re going to break down the high you might be able to expect based on whether each product contains Delta-8 or Delta-9 and how each of these products is consumed.
+Let’s dig into the differences!

 THE TYPICAL PSYCHOACTIVE HIGH

 First, we want to give you an idea of what all hemp and cannabis highs have in common.
-Regardless if the product was cannabis- or hemp-derived, a psychoactive high from this plant generally feels the same.
-The typical experience under the influence may include an increase in:
+Regardless of if the product was derived from cannabis or hemp, a psychoactive high will generally feel the same.
+There aren’t many differences between them, or different types of highs to experience overall.
+But among all highs, the typical psychoactive effects of THC may include an increase in:

 - Amusement/enjoyment of everything